-Gary served and gained experiences in the following bureaus; Uniform Patrol, Public Order Unit (Riot Squad), Divisional “Old Cloths” – Street Crime, Criminal Investigation Bureau, Break & Enter Unit, Static and mobile surveillance, Morality/Vice Bureau, Intelligence Services, Wiretap – Electronic Intercept coordinator, Homicide, Fraud Bureau, Recruiting, I.C.E.
+Gary served and gained experiences in the following bureaus: Uniform Patrol, Public Order Unit (Riot Squad), Divisional “Old Cloths” – Street Crime, Criminal Investigation Bureau, Break & Enter Unit, Static and mobile surveillance, Morality/Vice Bureau, Intelligence Services, Wiretap – Electronic Intercept coordinator, Homicide, Fraud Bureau, Recruiting, I.C.E.
 UNIT (Internet Child Exploitation) – Serial Rapist Task force and the Organization Health & Wellness Unit (Designated Officer-Infection Control/Addiction Referrals/Peer Support Team)

 Gary has enjoyed many successes in his career, being recognized 64 times with letters of appreciation from the public, police commendations, and eight awards including:

-Queen Elizabeth II Diamond Jubilee Medal
+- Queen Elizabeth II Diamond Jubilee Medal

-The Kidney Foundation of Canada, Ontario Provincial Award, Special Event Award of Excellence Award
+- The Kidney Foundation of Canada, Ontario Provincial Award, Special Event Award of Excellence Award

-The Police Exemplary Service Medal
+- The Police Exemplary Service Medal

-Canadian Kidney Foundation, Ontario Provincial Award Recipient
+- Canadian Kidney Foundation, Ontario Provincial Award Recipient

-Canadian Kidney Foundation, Central Ontario Branch, Rookie of the Year Award
+- Canadian Kidney Foundation, Central Ontario Branch, Rookie of the Year Award

-Two Police Service Board Awards
+- Two Police Service Board Awards

-The Most Venerable Order of The Hospital of St. John of Jerusalem – Award, St. John’s Ambulance’s Highest Award, for life saving CPR on two-year-old boy.
+- The Most Venerable Order of The Hospital of St. John of Jerusalem – Award, St. John’s Ambulance’s Highest Award, for life saving CPR on two-year-old boy.

 Gary also served for four years on the Board of Directors for the Peel Regional Police Association where he Chaired a number of committees advocating for his Peers and was part of the Collective Bargaining Committee.
 Gary brings a unique perspective to presumptive legislation in Canada as the first and only Peel Police Officer to have received a full disability pension from the W.S.I.B. for job related post-traumatic stress.
 Gary volunteered co-facilitating the “Uniform Professionals Group” (2013 - 2016) with the Homewood Health Center Guelph, Ontario.
 The group was formed for Police, Canadian Military (DND) and Corrections, dealing with concurrent disorders, addictions and PTSD.

-Gary hopes to raise the profile of Badge of Life Canada as the predominant organizational voice regarding operational stress injuries, including post-traumatic stress, and suicide prevention on behalf of all police (sworn/civilian) and correctional personnel across Canada who still suffer in silence.
+Gary hopes to raise the profile of Badge of Life Canada as the predominant organizational voice regarding operational stress injuries, including post-traumatic stress, and suicide prevention on behalf of all police (sworn/civilian) and correctional personnel across Canada who still struggle in silence.